Risk Assessment (RA)

 Following approval of the PSF, the full RA can be submitted.
 Property owners can submit either a Modified Generic RA (MGRA), a Tier 3 RA, or a Streamlined Tier 3 RA for their site.
 Choosing the correct RA format is dependant on the owner’s goals for the property, timeline, and available capital.

 Tier 3 RA allows for modifications to default environmental standards.
-A Tier 3 RA maintains target levels of protection to human health and the ecological environment under a less stringent set of environmental standards.
+A Tier 3 RA maintains target levels of protection for human health and the ecological environment under a less stringent set of environmental standards.
 The approval time for a full Tier 3 RA can range from 4-18 months.
 A Tier 3 RA is often recommended for properties with complicated and more concentrated contamination issues, where an MGRA will not address the risk and full site remediation is too expensive.

 Streamlined Tier 3 RA a hybrid approach to risk assessment that integrates aspects of the MGRA with a Tier 3 Risk Assessment.
 The streamlined approach modifies the MGRA in terms of the defined exposure limits and the derivation of property-specific environmental standards.
 While this approach is accepted by the MECP, an application should be reviewed by MECP’s Streamlined Risk Assessment Coordinator prior to submission.
-The approval process for a streamlined Tier 3 RA is typically longer than a MGRA, but is often significantly less time than a full Tier 3 RA.
+The approval process for a streamlined Tier 3 RA is typically longer than an MGRA but is often significantly less time than a full Tier 3 RA.

-The first submission of a RA is often followed by comments/feedback from the MECP that must be addressed prior to acceptance.
+The first submission of an RA is often followed by comments/feedback from the MECP that must be addressed prior to acceptance.
 For example, with a Tier 3 RA, 1-2 rounds of comments are to be expected from the MECP(included in the 4–18-month timeline).

 On certain projects, remediation may be required to achieve the property-specific standards set through the RA.
-However, the overall scope and cost of remediation is significantly reduced by the RA and is generally a fraction of the cost of full site remediation.
+However, the overall scope and cost of remediation is significantly reduced by the RA and are generally a fraction of the cost of full site remediation.

 Risk Management Measures